-Your tried-and-true Nexus 7 and Nexus 4 are finally getting all those new bells and whistles tossed into the newest build of Android.
+Your tried–true Nexus 7 Nexus 4 are finally getting all those new bells whistles tossed into the newest build of Android.

-The Android 5.1 factory images are live for the Wi-Fi and LTE models of the 2013 Nexus 7, along with the Nexus 4 smartphone, which Google debuted in 2012.
+The Android 5.1 factory images are live for the -Fi E models of the 2013 Nexus 7, along with the Nexus 4 smartphone, which debuted in 2012.

-Android 5.1 brings a modest batch of new features, such as more Wi-Fi and Bluetooth controls in the drop-down settings menu, tweaks to tempering notifications, and fixes to several performance bugs.
-The most prominent was inconsistent Wi-fi performance, an especially major irritation for those using a Nexus 7 without LTE capabilities.
+Android 5.1 brings a modest batch of new features, such as more -Fi Bluetooth controls in the drop-down settings menu, tweaks to tempering notifications, fixes to several performance bugs.
+The most prominent was inconsistent -fi performance, an especially major irritation for those using a Nexus 7 without E capabilities.

-While 5.1 isn’t as essential for non-stock phones and tablets where the manufacturer may have added in similar tweaks, they’re definitely welcome on these pure Google devices.
+ile 5.1 isn’t as essential for non-stock phones tablets where the manufacturer may have added in similar tweaks, they’re definitely welcome on these pure devices.

-In the past, the LTE model of the Nexus 7 scored the update much later than the -Fi version, but for whatever reason owners of both devices can rejoice this time around.
+In the past, the E model of the Nexus 7 scored the update much later than the -Fi version, but for whatever reason owners of both devices can rejoice this time around.